usabilla/button-generator/README.md

 Button Generator
 ===

-This module generates a button image (png format) based on parameters.
+This node module generates a buffer of a button png image based on a set of parameters.
+It is used in the [Usabilla Themes Publisher](https://github.com/usabilla/themes-publisher) to create feedback buttons.

 ## Setup
 ```